Disco’s Customer Stories highlights the world-changing impact customers are making with their respective learning communities.

 First and foremost, Disco had a very clean conceptualization of the UI and the UX and how you would be making the learning experience very comprehensible to the listeners and viewers and participants.

-The second thing and — again, we're still in the middle of our journey — but the flexibility of Disco for multiple use cases, so any learning organization or any organization that has a learning and development wing, can find the service they need.
+The second thing and — again, we're still in the middle of our journey — but the flexibility of Disco for solving multiple use cases, so any learning organization or any organization that has a learning and development wing, can find the service they need.

 This membership model, these live events, these self-paced courses and live cohorts, no one solution is going to get you to where you need to go.
 You need to be able to work in all these different domains and different modalities.
 Disco actually had been thinking through all of those things and, what was most interesting was, seeing the software develop over time.
 You can tell the Disco team is incredibly smart and fast to make these improvements, to make the software even more engaging, even more user friendly, even more delightful, better analytics, additional use cases.
-Disco is a young company, and I'm excited to see it grow into a tenager.
+Disco is a young company, and I'm excited to see it grow into a teenager.

 So are we!
 We're thrilled to hear your great feedback.
 What were you using before Disco in addition to Slack?
 Do you have any other tools in the mix?